 Continuous Achievement (with growth maintained over 5 years)

-Entries are made up to the end of the last financial year before September 2019.
-If you have made investments in your innovation you must be prepared to discuss the impact of these on your finances, particulary if they have created an initial dip in your commercial results, and explain how you have recouped the investment.
+Entries are made up to the end of the last financial year before September 2022.
+If you have made investments in your innovation you must be prepared to discuss the impact of these on your finances, particularly if they have created an initial dip in your commercial results, and explain how you have recouped the investment.

 Winners are able to demonstrate that they have created a commercially successful business model that is growing in turnover and profit year on year and has a strong business strategy for it’s current and on going success.
 Winners will clearly identify their innovation, their markets and their strategy, and they will highlight the challenges they have faced as well as the successes they have created.

 Thermoteknix Systems Ltd won an Innovation Award for developing a miniature, thermal-imaging camera that clips onto nightvision goggles.

 The ANVIL Group International Ltd won an Innovation Award for designing and developing an Employee Travel Monitoring System.

 Grey Technology Ltd (Gtech - pictured above) won an Innovation Award for developing a new type of cordless powered vacuum cleaner.